-June, 2020 - Good Luck and Migliori Fortune to hardworking creatives who don't have the word "quit" in their vocabularies.
-Keep up the good fight!
+April, 2021 - Good Luck and Migliori Fortune to hardworking creatives who don't have the word "quit" in their vocabularies.
+Keep up the good fight - and especially in this Covid-19 world that we live in!

 "Carry out a random act of kindness, with no expectation of reward, safe in the knowledge that one day someone might do the same for you."
 Princess Diana